RondellBKing/potato_pricer/README.md

 Axios was used to fetch data from the server.
 Data is transmitted in a json format.
 Tree hierarchy - React

+add "proxy": "http://localhost:8000", to package.json, to allow tunneling to our local django server